I'm an obsessive quantified self junkie with a love of new gadgets and a hatred of inaccuracy, pseudo science, and platitudes.

 And here's a second big letdown: physical torture is not nearly as effective as psychological torment.
 I know, I know, I just totally burst your bubble.
 I'm sorry.
 Really.
-But since we're talking torture, let's at least touch on the most easy and effective methods:
+But since we're talking torture, let's at least touch on the easiest and effective methods:

-One of the most tried and true methods of torture involves forcing detainees into a state of extreme exhaustion via physical excertion and sleep deprivation.
+One of the most tried and true methods of torture involves forcing detainees into a state of extreme exhaustion via physical exsertion and sleep deprivation.

 Though this proposition may seem daunting, don't worry.
 If you're a mother of a newborn, just unload your baby on the victim for a couple of days.
 They'll be begging to tell you everything they know in no time flat.